Japan Self-Defense Forces Service Ribbon: Types of Service Ribbons

 There are today 41 ribbon bars.
-When the system for the Self-Defense Forces Service Ribbons was established, there were only 15 ribbon.
-They must be worn by ascending order.
+When the system for the Self-Defense Forces Service Ribbons was established, there were only 15 ribbons.
+They must be worn in ascending order.
 Male officials wear three ribbon bars for each line, and female officials wear two ribbon bars for each line.
-If the foreign orders and/or decorations are awarded to officers, these take precedence over the ribbon bars and are required to be placed above them.
+If foreign orders or decorations are awarded, these take precedence over the ribbon bars and are required to be placed above them.

 Some ribbon bars (marked as grey) still exist, but it is impossible to meet their requirements as either the organizations in question have been abolished or the missions have been finished.